Clerk of Court:

 If the Defendant is a corporation, you must sue the corporation itself, rather than someone who works for the corporation.
 Remember, you must sue a corporation in the county where it is doing business or is incorporated.
 You may also sue a corporation in the county where the registered agent is located (Registered Agent is the party that should be served for the corporation).
 If you need to verify if a business is incorporated, and get the registered agents’ name and address for the corporation, you need to call the Corporation’s Listing office of the Secretary of State at 404 656-2817 or check the web here.

 A Statement of Claim should be filled out.
 On this form, you will put the name and address of the person or corporation you are suing, tell the exact amount of money you are suing for and explain why you are suing.
-You may represent yourself or sue on behalf or a minor should you be the guardian.
+You may represent yourself or sue on behalf of a minor should you be the guardian.
 However, you cannot represent someone else if you are not an attorney.

 In addition, you must put your name and mailing address on the claim form.
 The Clerk will use this address to send you notice of the date and time when your case will be heard by the Magistrate.
 Your case may be dismissed if the court cannot locate you and you fail to appear in Court when your case is called for trial.

-You may personally file or mail the notarized claim form to the Magistrate Court of Clayton County, located at the Courthouse, 9151 Tara Boulevard, Jonesboro, Georgia 30236.
+E-filing for Civl Filing click HERE for Odyssey.
 Claims against Defendants residing outside the State of Georgia are usually filed in the state where the Defendant is located, but you should consult an attorney regarding these cases to determine whether service can be obtained and suit begun in Georgia.

 For a list of current filing fees, click here.